Weighted noncommutative regular projective curves: Weighted curves, and noncommutative -orbifolds

 \subsection{Tilting objects}

 The following well-known (see~\cite{lenzing:delapena:1999}) fact shows why genus zero (in the non-orbifold sense) curves are important in the representation theory of finite dimensional algebras. \begin{theorem} Let $\Hh$ be a weighted noncommutative regular projective over the field $k$, with underlying non-weighted curve $\Hh_{nw}$.
-The following are equivalent: \begin{enumerate} \item[(1)] $g(\Hh_{nw})=0$. \item[(2)] $\Hh$ admits a tilting object $T$. \end{enumerate} If this is the case, then there is even a tilting bundle $T$ such that its endomorphism ring is a canonical algebra in the sense of Ringel-Crawley-Boevey~\cite{ringel:crawley-boevey:1990}. \end{theorem} These curves were called exceptional curves in~\cite{lenzing:1998,kussin:2009}, and noncommutative curves of genus zero in~\cite{kussin:2009}.
+The following are equivalent: \begin{enumerate} \item[(1)] $g(\Hh_{nw})=0$. \item[(2)] $\Hh$ admits a tilting object $T$. \end{enumerate} If this is the case, then there is even a tilting bundle $T$ in $\Hh$ such that its endomorphism ring is a canonical algebra in the sense of Ringel-Crawley-Boevey~\cite{ringel:crawley-boevey:1990}. \end{theorem} These curves were called exceptional curves in~\cite{lenzing:1998,kussin:2009}, and noncommutative curves of genus zero in~\cite{kussin:2009}.
 Special cases are the weighted projective lines introduced by Geigle-Lenzing~\cite{geigle:lenzing:1987}.
 If $k$ is algebraically closed, these notions coincide.

-If $\Hh_{nw}$ is of genus zero, then so is the centre curve. \begin{corollary}[of~\eqref{eq:tau-picard-general}] Let $k$ be a perfect field of characteristic different from two.
+If $\Hh_{nw}$ is of genus zero, then so is the centre curve. \begin{corollary}[of~\eqref{eq:tau-picard-general}] Let $k$ be a perfect field.
 We assume that the centre curve $X$ is of genus zero, of numerical type $\varepsilon$.
 Then

 for any point $x_0\in\XX$ which is rational in $X$ and neither ramification nor weight. \end{corollary} In the following special case, the formulae for orbifold Euler characteristic and genus are the well-known ones.
 These can be simply obtained as special cases from~\eqref{eq:orbifold-euler-char-formula-weights}, or they can be proved directly (compare~\cite[Thm.~9.2]{lenzing:1996}), even over any field. \begin{corollary} Let $\Hh$ be a weighted noncommutative regular projective curve over a field $k$.
 Assume that the non-weighted curve $\Hh_{nw}$ is of genus zero.
 Then